ComScore

 • Time Commitment: 7 hours and 15 minutes

-• Why We Love It: slow cooker recipe, high protein, make ahead
+• Why I Love It: slow cooker recipe, high protein, make ahead

 The answer to your dinnertime prayers?
 Spicy, nourishing burrito bowls.
-These feature succulent pork shoulder and can be portioned out for the entire work week (that means your meal prep is taken care of).
-You can thank us later.
+These feature succulent pork shoulder and can be portioned out for the entire work week (meaning your meal prep will be taken care of).
+Take a bite and thank me later.

 26. 15-Minute Lemony Broccolini Pasta